 The Value of Sabbath

-If you are not familiar with the Sabbath, it is a day in the week when believers take a break from their weekly obligations to focus on God and worship Him together with other Christians.
+The Sabbath is a day in the week when believers take a break from their weekly obligations.
+They focus on God and worship Him together with other Christians.

 It has a history that extends back to the creation of the world.
 In Genesis 2:2–3, God Himself rested after creating the world.

 He wants His people to follow His example by working six days and resting on the seventh.
-This day is holy because it is a day that is set apart for God and is to be used for His glory.
+This day is holy because it is a day that is set apart for God.
+It is to be used for His glory.